ampproject/amphtml/contributing/contributing-code.md

 Alternatively, you also have the option of downloading the Contributor License Agreement from https://individual-cla.openjsf.org, filling it in, signing it, writing in your GitHub handle, and emailing it to operations@openjsf.org.
 As processing your CLA is done manually, this takes much longer and is therefore not recommended.

-**Make sure that the email you associate with your CLA is the same email address you associate with your commits (likely via the `user.email` Git config as described on GitHub's [Set up Git](https://help.github.com/articles/set-up-git/) page).**

 ## Code review and approval

 All code in AMP must be reviewed and approved before it is merged.
 Reviewers/Collaborators primarily ensure that the code is correct, efficient and consistent with existing AMP code while Owners primarily provide a domain-specific review of the code.